zhangyu13a/transPhyAtt/README.md

 # transPhyAtt
-The code will be avialable soon.
+The code will be available soon.